These policies cover basic information about Girl Scouting and being a volunteer, such as training, age levels, and uniforms.

 Multi-level troops should follow volunteer-to-youth ratios for youngest Girl Scout in troop.

-During the summer in between program years, troops must use younger ratio even if troop bridges in spring (e.g., a Daisy troop that bridges to Brownies in May still needs to use Daisy ratios until the start of the new program year on October 1).
+During the summer in-between program years, troops must use younger ratio even if troop bridges in spring (e.g., a Daisy troop that bridges to Brownies in May still needs to use Daisy ratios until the start of the new program year on October 1).

 See Volunteer Essentials for volunteer-to-youth ratio chart.

-Troops who do not meet these criteria as determined by GSNEO will be disbanded/retired and the Girl Scouts will be transferred to Juliette, or Individually Registered, status.
+Troops who do not meet these criteria as determined by GSNEO will be disbanded/retired and the Girl Scouts will be transferred to Juliette, or Individually Registered Girl, status.
 Exceptions can be made at GSNEO discretion.
 Some groups may require additional adults if there are younger tagalongs or children with special needs.
 Contact Customer Care for additional guidance, if needed.

 Girl Scouts participate in the Girl Scout Leadership Experience in groups or independently, in these program age-levels.